CellDiscoveryNetwork/workshops/beginners-guide-to-analyzing-scRNAseq/README.md

-# Navigating the Single-Cell Landscape: A Comprehensive Workshop on scRNAseq
+# A Beginner's Guide to Analyzing scRNA-seq

 ## Day 1: June 4th 2024
 - **Where**: Karp 11 Conference Room